keniasousa/keniasousa.github.io/_posts/2026-01-03-fifth-discipline-part-1.md

 We tend to focus on what we have to do, our tasks, our roles, our metrics.
 What's difficult is seeing how our actions affect others.
 Even harder it is to see that those effects loop back  and impact us.

 This is where systems thinking becomes essential.
-As Senge reminds us: You can only undertand systems by contemplating the whole, not by analyzing its parts in isolation.
+As Senge reminds us: You can only understand systems by contemplating the whole, not by analyzing its parts in isolation.

 ## What do we mean by a System?